 If you think your business couldn’t use even a tiny slice of that pie, you’d be dead wrong.

-Anyone with a Facebook fan page and a credit/debit card can use Facebook ads.
+Anyone with a Facebook fan page and a payment method can use Facebook ads.

 You get the point.